The African Burying Place

 Then I got angry and called Dr. Nick Bellantoni who was at that time the State Archaeologist.
 After sending him and Ruth Shapleigh-Brown from the CT Gravestone Network the notes and photos, Nick reached out to the Hillside Cemetery Association to inform them that, even in a cemetery, if human remains are found in an unmarked area, they are required to call it in.
 Guess what?
 They never called and they kept on burying people.

 And no, the Hillside Cemetery Association cannot say they didn’t know – more than 10 years ago I asked to address the association during one of their business meetings.
 They were polite and listened as I presented my research, and while there may have been a few questions, I only remember the reaction of one board member.
 This person was openly hostile to my research and basically dismissed it as meaningless.
-I remember feeling deeply uncomfortable with this person’s aggressiveness towards my work but in my naïveté never considered why that was.
+I remember feeling deeply uncomfortable with this person’s aggressiveness but in my naivete never considered that this was a display of racism pure and simple.
 I know better now, which brings me back to the idea that they just don’t care.

 Over the years I have had people tell me to calm down.
 They’ve said “Who cares?
 They’re long gone and no one remembers them anyway.”
 I’ve been told not to rock the boat and have been berated for upsetting and causing pain to the family members of the more recent burials.
 Even members of my family have gotten upset with me as if it is somehow my fault.